Specialization orders on atom spectra of Grothendieck categories: Examples of Grothendieck categories

 Since $M_{\Gamma}$ has an essential submodule isomorphic to $M_{\Delta}$, we have $\AAss M_{\Gamma}=\AAss M_{\Delta}=\{\overline{M_{\Delta}}\}$ by Proposition \ref{Prop:AssociatedAtomsOfEssentialSubobject}. \end{proof}

-For a locally noetherian Grothendieck category $\mcA$ satisfying $\ASpec\mcA=\ASupp M$ for some noetherian object $M$ in $\mcA$, there exists a minimal atom in $\mcA$ by Proposition \ref{Prop:ExistenceOfMinimalAtomInOpenCompactSubset}.
+For a locally noetherian Grothendieck category $\mcA$ satisfying $\ASpec\mcA=\ASupp M$ for some noetherian object $M$ in $\mcA$ (that is, $\ASpec\mcA$ is compact by Proposition \ref{Prop:CharacterizationOfOpenCompactSubset}), there exists a minimal atom in $\mcA$ by Proposition \ref{Prop:ExistenceOfMinimalAtomInOpenCompactSubset}.
 This does not necessarily hold for a general locally noetherian Grothendieck category.

 \begin{Prop} There exists a nonzero locally noetherian Grothendieck category with no minimal atom. \end{Prop}

 \begin{proof} By Theorem \ref{Thm:PosetOfLocallyNoetherianGrothendieckCategory}, there exists a locally noetherian Grothendieck category $\mcA$ such that $\ASpec\mcA$ is an Alexandroff space and is isomorphic to the partially ordered set $\{p_{i}\mid i\in\mbZ_{\geq 0}\}$ with $p_{0}>p_{1}>\cdots$. \end{proof}